WEBINAR: Friday, January 23, 2026 / 9am PT / 12pm ET

 How to Pitch: High-Profile, National Media

-Dream big about your next story pitch, and join us for this free webinar featuring section editors for top outlets including New York Magazine and KFF News!
+Dream big about your next story pitch, and join us for this free webinar featuring section editors for top outlets including KFF News, Mother Jones and New York Magazine!
 These editors are looking for impactful stories and this is your chance to learn how to wow them.

 This webinar and recording is free to all.